dgawlik/diffy/README.md

 ```

-Lastly when working with raw bytes, we don't care what the string
+Lastly in case of working with raw bytes, much of the sequence wouldn't be printable.
-looks like because much of our sequnce won't be printable.
-So we
-need to encode somehow raw bytes to char[] and then compare them.
+The next example encodes raw bytes to char[] and then displays their ordinals.

 ```java
 byte[] source = new byte[]{1, 2, 3};